American black bear: Livestock and crop predation

 A limitation of food sources in early spring and wild berry and nut crop failures in summer may contribute to bears regularly feeding from human-based food sources.
 These bears often eat crops, especially during autumn hyperphagia when natural foods are scarce.
 Favored crops include apples, oats and corn.
 American black bears can do extensive damage in areas of the northwestern United States by stripping the bark from trees and feeding on the cambium.
 Livestock depredations occur mostly in spring.

 Although they occasionally hunt adult cattle and horses, they seem to prefer smaller prey such as sheep, goats, pigs and young calves.
 They usually kill by biting the neck and shoulders, though they may break the neck or back of the prey with blows with the paws.
 Evidence of a bear attack includes claw marks and is often found on the neck, back and shoulders of larger animals.
 Surplus killing of sheep and goats is common.
 American black bears have been known to frighten livestock herds over cliffs, causing injuries and death to many animals; whether this is intentional is not known.
 Occasionally bears kill pets, especially domestic dogs, which are most prone to harass a bear.
 It is not recommended to use unleashed dogs to deter bear attacks.
 Although large, aggressive dogs can sometimes cause a bear to run, if pressed, angry bears often turn the tables and end up chasing the dogs in return.
 A bear in pursuit of a pet dog can threaten both canid and human lives.

 Hunting

-The hunting of American black bears has taken place since the initial settlement of the Americas.
+The hunting of American black bears has taken place since the initial peopling of the Americas.
 The first piece of evidence dates to a Clovis site at Lehner Ranch, Arizona.
 Partially calcined teeth of a 3-month old black bear cub came from a roasting pit, suggesting the bear cub was eaten.
 The surrounding charcoal was dated to the Early Holocene (10,940 BP).
 Black bear remains also appear to be associated with early peoples in Tlapacoya, Mexico.
 Native Americans increasingly utilized black bears during the Holocene, particularly in the late Holocene upper Midwest, e.g., Hopewell and Mississippian cultures.